AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/purchase-connector-android.md

 }
 ```

-## Register Validation Results Listeners
+## Register validation result listeners

-You can register listeners to get the validation results once getting a response from AppsFlyer servers to let you know if the purchase was validated successfully.
+You can register listeners to get the validation results after getting a response from AppsFlyer servers to know if the purchase was validated successfully.

 | Listener Method               | Description  |
 |-------------------------------|--------------|
 | `onResponse(result: Result?)` | Invoked when we got 200 OK response from the server (INVALID purchase is considered to be successful response and will be returned to this callback) |
 |`onFailure(result: String, error: Throwable?)`|Invoked when we got some network exception or non 200/OK response from the server.|

-### Subscription Validation Result Listener
+### Subscription validation result listener

 ```java
 builder.setSubscriptionValidationResultListener(new PurchaseClient.SubscriptionPurchaseValidationResultListener() {